jxlsteam/jxls/jxls-site/docs/miscellaneous/migration-to-v3-0.md

 **Replacements**

-- JxlsLogger replaces Slf4j logging
+- JxlsLogger replaces SLF4J logging (but see our SLF4J page for an adapter class)
 - new builder API replaces JxlsHelper
 - JxlsTransformerFactory replaces TransformerFactory (and other static createTransformer() methods)
 - Map&lt;String, Object> replaces Context